By Charles Morgan and Hubert Walker for CoinWeek ….

 Like much of the Middle Ages, the history of the Byzantine Empire is fascinating and complex.
 Unfortunately, it’s not a familiar topic to many Americans.

-Numismatically, it's an exceedingly rich field of study, and the next woman in our list is responsible for a good number of intriguing pieces.
+Numismatically, it’s an exceedingly rich field of study, and the next woman on our list is responsible for a good number of intriguing pieces.